 A follow-up to our previous blog entry on things to look for when shopping for a used car.
-Buying a used car is always a better financial decision than buying new, but only if you can find one of the good reliable used cars.
+Buying a used car is always a better financial decision than buying a new one, but only if you can find one of the good reliable used cars.
 Those will last you forever (if you take care of them) and cost you thousands less because you’ve let someone else endure the price depreciation that happens with all new cars.
 Lots of people, however, get scared off of used cars because they think every used car is a ticking time bomb of repair bills.
 That’s just simply not the case.

 But how do you find one that’s not?
 Here are some more things to look for when you buy a used car.

-This is one that we all think we understand, like it’s so obvious.
+This is one that we all think we understand like it’s so obvious.
 Why would you buy something that’s been in a wreck?
 But lots of people do just that because they don’t know what to look for, or they considered it such an “obvious” consideration that they didn’t think to even look for signs of the “obvious”.

 This is where that complete mechanical inspection comes in.
-Your mechanic is going to be to tell if the frame has been repaired or there’s some other clear sign that the used car before you is an accident survivor.
+Your mechanic is going to be to tell if the frame has been repaired or if there’s some other clear sign that the used car before you is an accident survivor.
 If you get sucked into such a purchase, you’ve got the potential for lots of little things to go wrong over time – wires could stop functioning because they got damaged from the accident, or the tire wear could be uneven because the frame stopped being intact at one time.
 Your mechanic will give you good advice in this respect.